 15. Sri Lanka

 Discover all the country has to offer, from lush rainforests and awe-inspiring national parks to breathtaking train rides and temples that’ll make you want to cancel your flight home.
 Get your fill of rice and curry for less than the cost of a cup of coffee, hop on a bus for under $2 and lay your head down for no more than $13.
-All the more reason to pop Sri Lanka right to the top of that bucket list of yours!
+All the more reason to move Sri Lanka right up to the top of that bucket list of yours!

 See Also: Should I Visit Vietnam?